Root of Evil: The Tailor is an indie horror/puzzle game created by one person. But is the effort enough to wholly recommend the game?

 - The husband hires a maid to take care of house duties.

-- The husband has affair with the maid, despite still living with the crazy wife; crazy wife so happens to have frequent memory loss.
+- The husband has an affair with the maid, despite still living with the crazy wife; crazy wife so happens to have frequent memory loss.

 - The maid regularly poisons the wife’s food with arsenic, but somehow survives it all.